 4. The FAFSA deadline varies per state

-Every year, you’ll need to complete your FAFSA to be eligible for free and earned money.
+You’ll need to complete your FAFSA every year to be eligible for free and earned money.

-In addition to the federal and state deadline, your school may also have a different deadline.
+In addition to the federal and state deadline, your specific school may also have a different deadline.

 While the best date to fill out the FAFSA is as soon as possible, check with your school’s financial aid office to learn more about school and state-specific deadlines.